Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Theoretical properties

 Assumption \ref{ass:positivity} extends the classical positivity assumption to the interference setting, and is a feature of both the experimental design and the exposure mapping.
 It requires that every exposure combination has a non-negligible probability of occurring.
-This ensures that the inverse probability weights remain well-behaved and do not explode, which is essential both for identification of the causal estimands and for controlling estimator variance.
-In practice, positivity requires more careful checking when the exposure mapping has a large support relative to the effective sample size or when the network degree is high or highly heterogeneous.
+This ensures that the inverse propensity score weights remain well-behaved and do not explode, which is essential both for identification of the causal estimands and for controlling the variances of the inverse propensity score weighted estimators.
+In practice, positivity requires more careful checking when the exposure mapping has a large support relative to the effective sample size or when the village network degree is high or highly heterogeneous.

-In applied work, we recommend routine overlap diagnostics before effect estimation.
-These may include tabulating sample counts and distribution summaries by exposure cells, examining lower-tail summaries of estimated exposure probabilities $\hat\pi_i(a,s,h)$, or assessing the extent to which inverse-probability weights are concentrated or take extreme values.
+In applied work, we recommend overlap diagnostics before the effect estimation.
+These may include tabulating sample counts and distribution summaries by exposure cells, examining lower-tail summaries of the exposure probabilities $\pi_i(a,s,h)$, or assessing the extent to which inverse propensity score weights are concentrated or take extreme values.

-When overlap is limited, it is helpful to address the problem at both the design and analysis stages.
+It is helpful to address the positivity violation at both the design and analysis stages.
 At the design stage, we can try to avoid assignment schemes that create nearly deterministic exposure patterns.
 At the analysis stage, we can coarsen the exposure mapping, for example, by using low/medium/high categories, or use smaller nearby village radii.
-In such cases, inference should focus on contrasts for which there is still enough support in the data.
+In such cases, inference should focus on contrasts with enough support in the data.

-Next, we formally define the village network and its induced graph.
-We say that village $j$ is a neighbor of village $i$ if either (i) the two villages belong to the same sublocation, that is, $k(i)=k(j)$, or (ii) village $j$ is geographically close to village $i$, that is, $j\in \cG_i$.
-This definition induces a graph whose nodes are villages, with an edge between two nodes if and only if the corresponding villages are neighbors.
-We say that villages $i$ and $j$ are within distance $m$ if there exists a path between them of length at most $m$.
-We then impose the following sparsity condition on this network.